Symmetries of complex flat manifolds: Examples

 The group of all affine automorphisms of underlying real manifold of $M$ is also a finite group.
-One can check, using for example algorithms presented in \cite{Lu13} that its order is 34992, and the index of $\Aut(M)$ in $\Aff(M)$ is 8.
+One can check, using for example algorithms presented in \cite{Lu13}, that it is of order $34992$ and the index of $\Aut(M)$ in $\Aff(M)$ is equal to $16$.